Amalie Shi

 - Wearable Sensing Systems for monitoring medication adherence

-These projects reflect her passion for developing technologies that enhance clinical workflows, diagnostic accuracy, and patient safety.
+These projects reflect my passion for developing technologies that enhance clinical workflows, diagnostic accuracy, and patient safety.

 Contact